Rutu136/Comp4050-Project-Management/Project_Charter.markdown

 authorize and fund the Online Virtual Phone System project.
 Changes to this project charter will be coordinated with and approved by the undersigned or their designated representatives.

-\[List the individuals whose signatures are desired.
-Examples of such individuals are Business Steward, Project Manager or Project Sponsor.
-Add additional lines for signature as necessary.
-Although signatures are desired, they are not always required to move forward with the practices outlined within this document.\]

   ------------- ------------------------------------ ------- --------------
   Signature: